qase-tms/docs/get-started-with-the-qase-platform/account-settings.md

 ## Help <a href="#h_353981ecd5" id="h_353981ecd5"></a>

-Here you can learn more about Qase with the help of our knowledge base:
+Here you can learn more about Qase, with the help of our knowledge base:

 <figure><img src="../.gitbook/assets/image (37).png" alt=""><figcaption></figcaption></figure>